2D Eigenvalue Problem I: Existence and Number of Solutions: Introduction

 The rest of this paper is organized as follows.
 In Section \ref{applications}, we discuss two eigenvalue optimizations as the origins of the 2DEVP \eqref{2deig}.
 In Section \ref{sec_2by2}, we use simple 2-by-2 2DEVPs to reveal some essential features and complexity of the 2DEVP.
 In Section \ref{sec_parameterEVP}, we study the related parameter eigenvalue problems and introduce the notion of sorted eigencurves and analyticalized eigencurves.
-In Section \ref{sec_type}, we investigate the variational characterization of 2D-eigenvalues, which connects the 2D-eigenvalues with the critical points of sorted eigencurves.
-In Section \ref{sec_wellposed}, we show the existence of the solution of 2DEVP, and prove a necessary and sufficient condition for the existence of finite number of 2D-eigenvalues.
-In Section \ref{sec_examples}, we revisit the two eigenvalue optimization problems in Section \ref{applications} to show new insights derived from the properties of the 2DEVP \eqref{2deig}.
+In Section \ref{sec:variationProp}, we investigate existence and variational characterization of 2D-eigenvalues by exploiting the connection between the 2D-eigenvalues and the stationary points of sorted eigencurves.
+In Section \ref{sec_wellposed}, we provide a necessary and sufficient condition for the existence of finite number of 2D-eigenvalues.
+In Section~\ref{sec_examples}, we revisit the two eigenvalue optimization problems in Section \ref{applications} to show new insights derived from the properties of the 2DEVP \eqref{2deig}.
 Concluding remarks are in Section \ref{sec:conclude}.